Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 I just kept my mobile phone away and went for the viva.
 I did good.
 Later I could feel every breath on my walk back home that day.

-It was only after I woke up in the evening after a god nap that the tiredness from exam had vanished and I couldn’t believe what I had achieved.
+It was only after I woke up in the evening after a good nap that the tiredness from exam had vanished and I couldn’t believe what I had achieved.
 I had never felt happier.
 Something I worked my ass off had met its goal.

 It has been 14 months now since I first started and 2 months since the result came out.
 The whole experience taught me 2 very valuable things and I want to share them with you.
 <br/>